 Jane is a Professor in the Guitar Department at Berklee College of Music in Boston, where she has taught since 1994.
 She has presented master classes and performances around the world including Argentina, Chile, China, South Korea, Colombia, Denmark, and around the United States.
 She has contributed arrangements for solo guitar to the Guitar Department library, and has performed solo recitals and concerts with her group in the Berklee Performance Center and Recital Halls.
 She is a jazz guitar instructor for jamplay.com, for whom she has recorded over 70 video lessons.

-Jane has performed and conducted master classes and clinics around the world.
-In addition to leading her own jazz instrumental quartet and performing as a solo jazz guitarist, she has worked in a chamber jazz trio with saxophonist Cercie Miller and bassist David Clark, for which she contributes many compositions.
+As a performer, Jane has appeared solo and in duo and group settings around the United States.
+In addition to leading her own jazz instrumental quartet, she is in a working Chamber Jazz Trio with saxophonist Cercie Miller and bassist David Clark, for which she contributes many compositions.
 She has been a guest guitarist with SONiA, of disappear fear, traveling and recording with the internationally acclaimed singer-songwriter.